fatimagama20/naturalcosmetics_m4/README.md

 ## Database
 ### Relational Database

-This project utilises PostgreSQL, a relational database mangement system (RDBMS) managed by ElephantSQL which offers PostgreSQL as a service.
+This project utilises PostgreSQL, a relational database mangement system (RDBMS) which offers PostgreSQL as a service.

 ### Entity Relationship Diagram